On the independence of conditions in the linear mapping definition (revised): Main results

 \subsection{From (H) to (A)}

-Now we would like to show that homogeneity does not imply additivity.
-More precisely, for every field $F$ there exist vector $F$-spaces $U$ and $V$ and a mapping $\varphi\colon U\to V$ such that $\varphi$ is $F$-homogeneous but not additive.
-To do this, look at the characteristic $\chi$ of $F$.
-First, consider the case with $\chi\ne 2$.
+Now we show that homogeneity does not imply additivity.
+The question, \begin{quote} Does homogeneity imply additivity? \end{quote} was placed by the author in ResearchGate.
+For two years it reached 877 reads, 7 followers and 4 recomendations, and remained unanswered.
+Here we give full answer to the question. \begin{theorem} For every field $F$ there exist vector $F$-spaces $U$ and $V$ and a mapping $\varphi\colon U\to V$ that is $F$-homogeneous but not additive. \end{theorem}